ministryofjustice/security-guidance/principles/shared-responsibility-models.md

 ### MOJ specific

-The MOJ is responsible for appropriate use within it's partnership or 'tenancy' of a third-party supplier or product.
+The MOJ is responsible for appropriate use within its partnership or 'tenancy' of a third-party supplier or product.

-For example, in AWS, MOJ must correctly leverage natively AWS functionality (such as Security Groups) to protect systems/data, and only the MOJ can implement these.
+For example, in AWS, MOJ must correctly leverage native AWS functionality (such as Security Groups) to protect systems/data, and only the MOJ can implement these.